jvverde/MarpaX-xPathLike/README.md

-Like as in xpath it's possible to query a function instead of  quering for a set of data structures.
+Like as in xpath it's also possible to query a function.